AnIdiotInvests/anidiotinvests.github.io/posts/what-is-going-on-with-btc.md

+---
-# What In The World Is Going On With BTC?
+title: What In The World Is Going On With BTC?
+date: 2025-5-20
+postType: blog
+---

 Bitcoin (BTC) has surged to a new all-time high, trading around $108,450 as of May 21, 2025.